V-Sekai/godot-goal-task-planner/apartment_design_asisstant.md

   - `room_list`: Dictionary of rooms, each with properties like size, style, and function.
   - `furniture_positions`: Dictionary detailing the positions and orientations of furniture items.

+## Spatial Reasoning with Path Finding

+- `path_find` function is utilized for optimizing movement paths and spatial configuration within the apartment.
+- Ensures that furniture and room layouts allow for unobstructed movement and adhere to practical design principles.

 ## Avoiding Physical Overlaps

 - Constraints are implemented to ensure no two objects occupy the same physical space.
-- When placing furniture (`place_furniture`), checks are performed against `furniture_positions` to avoid overlap.
+- Checks are performed when placing furniture to avoid overlap and optimize spatial layout.
-- If an overlap is detected, the planner will re-evaluate the placement, adjusting positions or suggesting alternative items.

 ## Temporal Arrangement of Primitives using STNs

 - STNs define the specific times or order in which primitives are executed.
-- Temporal constraints ensure that:
+- Temporal constraints ensure that actions are logically ordered and efficiently scheduled.
-  - The `create_room` action occurs before `place_furniture`.
-  - The `change_layout` action, if needed, precedes both `create_room` and `place_furniture`.
-- This temporal structuring aids in logical progression and efficiency in the design process.

 ## Primitives (Actions)